CZ-NIC/knot/src/knot/modules/cookies/cookies.rst

 support DNS Cookies, otherwise they are not used.

 ..
 NOTE::
-   This module introduces a statistics counter: the number of queries containing the COOKIE option.
+   This module introduces two statistics counters:

+   - ``presence`` – The number of queries containing the COOKIE option.
+   - ``dropped`` – The number of dropped queries due to the slip limit.

 ..
 WARNING::
    For effective module operation the :ref:`RRL<mod-rrl>` module must also